stephen-polgar/InfiniTimeNext/doc/code/Apps.md

 There are basically 3 types of applications : **system** apps and **user** apps and **watch faces**.

-**System** applications are always built into InfiniTime, and InfiniTime cannot work properly without those apps.
+**System** applications are always built into InfiniTimeNext, and InfiniTimeNext cannot work properly without those apps.
-Settings, notifications and the application launcher are examples of such system applications.

 **User** applications are optionally built into the firmware.
-They extend the functionalities of the system.

 **Watch faces** are very similar to the **user** apps, they are optional, but at least one must be built into the firmware.